-TITLE 29 - Government -- Local
+TITLE 29 - Government - Local

-ARTICLE I -- Budget and Services
+ARTICLE 1 - Budget and Services

-PART 2 -- Intergovernmental Relationships
+PART 2 - Intergovernmental Relationships

 29-1-206.
-Law enforcement agreements - repeal.
+Law enforcement agreements.

-- (1) Any county in this state that shares a common border with a county in another state, and any municipality located in such a bordering county of this state, may enter into an agreement with the bordering county of the other state or with a municipality located in the bordering county of the other state to provide for reciprocal law enforcement between the entities.
-The agreement shall meet the requirements of section 29-1-203 and shall include, but shall not be limited to, an additional requirement that any person who is assigned to law enforcement duty in this state pursuant to such intergovernmental agreement and section 29-5-104 (2) shall be certified as a peace officer in the other state and shall apply to the peace officer standards and training board created pursuant to section 24-31-302, C.R.S., for recognition prior to an assignment in Colorado. - (2) (a) A city and county that has a population of five hundred thousand or more persons may enter into an agreement with a law enforcement agency from a state that borders Colorado pursuant to which the law enforcement agency from the other state may provide law enforcement within the city and county.
-Any agreement shall meet the requirements of section 29-1-203 and shall require that a member of the law enforcement agency from the other state who is assigned to law enforcement duty within the city and county pursuant to the intergovernmental agreement and section 29-5-104 (3) shall be certified as a peace officer in his or her home state and shall apply to the peace officer standards and training board created pursuant to section 24-31-302, C.R.S., for recognition prior to an assignment in Colorado.
+(1) Any county in this state that shares a common border with a county in another state, and any municipality located in such a bordering county of this state, may enter into an agreement with the bordering county of the other state or with a municipality located in the bordering county of the other state to provide for reciprocal law enforcement between the entities.
+The agreement shall meet the requirements of section 29-1-203 and shall include, but shall not be limited to, an additional requirement that any person who is assigned to law enforcement duty in this state pursuant to such intergovernmental agreement and section 29-5-104 (2) shall be certified as a peace officer in the other state and shall apply to the peace officers standards and training board created pursuant to section 24-31-302, C.R.S., for recognition prior to an assignment in Colorado.

+(2) Repealed